frewes/computer-vision-for-first/Computer Vision for FIRST Robotics.md

 One of the things you’ll need to follow this tutorial (of course) is the Python programming language.
 If you do not already have it on your computer, go to [https://www.python.org/downloads/](https://www.python.org/downloads/) and get the latest version.

 You can develop python code using any approach you could use to write a text file, but it’s a lot easier if you have an Integrated Development Environment (IDE) - this is a program which helps you write and run code easily.
-For python, there are many options for this, but I recommend Jetbrains PyCharm; you can get a free version from [https://www.jetbrains.com/pycharm/](https://www.jetbrains.com/pycharm/).
-Other IDEs that work include Microsoft Studio Code, Anaconda Spyder, or Python IDLE, and a quick google search will find a dozen more, so it’s easy to find one that suits your taste.
+For python, there are many options for this, but I recommend either [Jetbrains PyCharm](https://www.jetbrains.com/pycharm/) or Visual Studio Code; both have a free version.
+Other IDEs that work include Wing, Spyder, Komodo, Atom, and IDLE, and a quick google search will find a dozen more, so it’s easy to find one that suits your taste.

-Open up your IDE and create a file called `main.py`; inside this file, type this line:
+If this is your first time using the IDE you've chosen, go through a "getting started" tutorial to familiarise yourself with the layout, and then come back here.
+[VS Code](https://code.visualstudio.com/docs/python/python-tutorial) has one here, and PyCharm has one [here](https://www.jetbrains.com/help/pycharm/creating-and-running-your-first-python-project.html).

+Once you're ready, open up the folder you did the `git clone` into in your IDE.
+This should create a new python project in that location, and you should see one file called "readme.md".
+Create a new file called `main.py`, and type this line inside the file:

 ```python
 print("Hello, Python!")